 The simplified system diagram shown in Figure 2-1 should be reviewed to assist you in planning and designing your installation.
-This drawing is not intended to override or restrict any national or local electrical codes.
+This drawing is not intended to override or to restrict any national or local electrical codes.
 This drawing should not be the determining factor as to whether the installation is compliant, that is the responsibility of the electrician and the on-site inspector.

-Pre-Installation 2.1
+2.1 Pre-Installation

-Before proceeding, read the entire Installation section to determine how best to install your MSH-RE inverter/charger.
+Before proceeding, read the entire Installation section to determine how best to install your MSH-M inverter/charger.
 The more thorough you plan in the beginning, the better your inverter needs will be met.